Below are answers to the most commonly asked questions about the Nebraska Instructional Resource Center:

 Are any materials considered consumable?

 Yes, some items are considered consumable.
 You will be informed upon order if the items are to be consumed, or returned in original condition.
-Contact the NIRC Coordinator if you are unsure if an item is consumable.
+Contact the NIRC staff if you are unsure if an item is consumable.

 Can partially sighted students access NIRC’s materials?